 What is a signet ring

-Usually, a family heirloom, a signet ring, or seal ring, bears the wearer’s family crest, monogram or another emblem.
+Usually, a family heirloom, a signet ring, or a seal ring, bears the wearer’s family crest, monogram or another emblem.
 The chunky ring has a flat bezel that can be round, oval or square-shaped.
-And it normally comes entirely in gold or with gemstones as cornelian, lapis lazuli or bloodstone.
+And it normally comes entirely in gold or with gemstones such as cornelian, lapis lazuli or bloodstone.

 What were signet rings used for

 Originally, the engraved or raised symbol was used as a stamp to sign documents and seal correspondence.
 In fact, some of the most important legal documents in history were signed with the mark a signet ring would leave on hot wax or soft clay placed onto paper.
-It was the best way to confirm authenticity to any official document.
+It was the best way to confirm the authenticity of any official document.
 Consequently, signet rings are the origin of modern corporate seals used by companies.
 So, although signet rings are beautiful pieces of jewellery, they had a very practical purpose.

 “And a stone was brought, and laid upon the mouth of the den; and the king sealed it with his own signet, and with the signet of his lords; that the purpose might not be changed concerning Daniel.”Old Testament.
 Daniel 6:17

 The history of the first signet rings dates back to thousands of years.
 In fact, there is a mention of these rings in the Bible.